Calvert and BYU host No. 12 Kansas State - WTOP News

 Provo, Utah; Saturday, 6 p.m.
 EST

-BOTTOM LINE: BYU hosts No. 12 Kansas State after Emma Calvert scored 21 points in BYU’s 89-75 victory over the Houston Cougars.
+BOTTOM LINE: BYU hosts No. 12 Kansas State after Emma Calvert scored 21 points in BYU’s 89-75 win against the Houston Cougars.

 The Cougars have gone 6-2 in home games.
-BYU ranks ninth in the Big 12 in team defense, allowing 62.1 points while holding opponents to 37.7% shooting.
+BYU is ninth in the Big 12 at limiting opponent scoring, giving up 62.1 points while holding opponents to 37.7% shooting.

 The Wildcats are 4-0 in Big 12 play.
-Kansas State scores 84.0 points and has outscored opponents by 33.5 points per game.
+Kansas State ranks second in the Big 12 with 38.9 rebounds per game led by Ayoka Lee averaging 6.6.

+TOP PERFORMERS: Delaney Gibb averages 2.6 made 3-pointers per game for the Cougars, scoring 16.5 points while shooting 39.0% from beyond the arc.

-Ayoka Lee is averaging 17.1 points, 6.6 rebounds and 2.1 blocks for the Wildcats.
+Lee is scoring 17.1 points per game and averaging 6.6 rebounds for the Wildcats.

 LAST 10 GAMES: Cougars: 5-5, averaging 65.8 points, 33.2 rebounds, 15.5 assists, 7.0 steals and 3.3 blocks per game while shooting 43.3% from the field.
 Their opponents have averaged 62.0 points per game.